-the superior court shall immediately be docketed and indexed on the cross any business enterprise in such county.
-Any such information obtained by an agent or employee of the Commission-Division shall not be divulged, published, or open to public inspection other than to the Commission's Division's employees in the performance of their public duties.
-Any employee or member of the Commission-of the Division who violates any provision of this section shall be fined not less than twenty dollars (\$20.00), nor more than two hundred dollars (\$200.00), or imprisoned for not longer than 90 days, or both.
+Any representative of the Employment Security Commission Division may (2) examine and copy the county tax listings, detailed inventories, statements of assets or similar information required under General Statutes, Chapter 105, to be filed with the tax supervisor of any county in this State by any person, firm, partnership, or corporation, domestic or foreign, engaged in operating any business enterprise in such county.
+Any such information obtained by an agent or employee of the Commission Division shall not be divulged, open to public inspection other Commission's Division's employees in the performance of their public duties.
+Any employee or member of the Commission of the Division who violates any provision of this section shall be fined not less than twenty dollars (\$20.00), nor more than two hundred dollars (\$200.00), or imprisoned for not longer than 90 days, or both.